Encryptr/txtart/README.md

 ```

 # Info
-txtart is a free open-source C library that creates terminal ASCII text art.
-To compile run the make file. textart is a great tool for enchanced debugging in programs!
+Txtart is a free open-source C library that creates terminal ASCII text art.
+Txtart is a tool for enchanced any terminal text  visuals.

+# Run
+To compile a demo example run the make file.
+Otherwise write file and link the "txtart.c" source file to it.